TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 Tyk offers 2 different rate limiting algorithms that the gateway uses and they behave in different ways.

 1. Distributed Rate Limiter.
 Most performant, not 100% perfect accuracy.
 Recommended for most use cases.
+Uses the leaky bucket algorithm.

 2. Redis Rate Limiter.
 Less performant, 100% perfect accuracy.